Distributed energy resources illustraltion

 A state government recently announced a home battery subsidy program.
 The program provides grid-connected customers in the state the opportunity to access state government subsidies and low-interest loans to help cover the cost of home battery and new solar PV systems.

 In partnership with an innovative IT business, the Proponent has developed virtual power plant software that is able to connect directly to its fleet of solar PV and battery systems.
-The cloud-based control system will connect a network of 1,000 household and business premises with DER, to operate collectively as a 4MW virtual power plant.
+The cloud-based control system will connect a network of 1,000 household and business premises with CER, to operate collectively as a 4MW virtual power plant.

 The Proponent expects its VPP portfolio to grow over time, in line with the growth in installations of solar PV and battery systems, driven by state government support.